FocusMediaGroup/BookedScheduler/README.md

-# Welcome to Booked Scheduler
+# Welcome to FMG Scheduler

 This is a community effort to keep the OpenSource [GPLv3](./LICENSE.md) FMGScheduler alive, see [History](./doc/HISTORY.md)